A future Cleantech Commons tenant, Rainmaker Worldwide Inc., has been announced as the winner of a significant international award for sustainability.

 “[Their] air-to-water model generates water by heating and cooling air to form and collect condensation.
 The water-to-water model produces safe, clean water from multi-input feeds – seawater, polluted water and even sewage – using a vapour-selective membrane-distillation process.”

-Rainmaker CEO, Michael Skinner told us that, “Rainmaker is honoured to be recognized in the CFI.co Awards Programme.”
+Rainmaker CEO, Michael Skinner says that “Rainmaker is honoured to be recognized in the CFI.co Awards Programme.”

 “This award,” Skinner says, “reflects Rainmaker’s commitment to helping solve the global water crisis by providing economical, scalable and environmentally sustainable solutions through innovative technology.”